rodionovsasha/jfixtures/README.md

 The first variant is preferable, of course - it is simple and natural for relational databases, does not need any extra knowledge or skills to implement it.
-However, due to some reasons, your DB design might not have the default values for cases like that: for example, if the architect or DBA prefer to set these values explicitely from your app, or if it is a legacy problem and the DB refactoring is risky/going to take much/etc or when you need to put values which are different from table's default values in SQL.
+However, due to some reasons, your DB design might not have the default values for cases like that: for example, if the architect or DBA prefer to set these values explicitly from your app, or if it is a legacy problem and the DB refactoring is risky/going to take much/etc or when you need to put values which are different from table's default values in SQL.